 Estimated critical volume : 3.9 l/kg

 4. Recycling Syltherm XTL

 It is recommended not to dump the product into any sewers, on the ground or into any body of water.
 All disposal practices must be in compliance with all Federal, State/Provincial and local laws and regulations.
 Regulations may vary in different locations.
-Waste characterizations and compliance with applicable laws are the responsibility solely of the waste generator: Used heat transfer fluid which has been stored in drums or tanks should be sampled before recycling in such a manner as to ensure a representative sample.
+Recycle material characterizations and compliance with applicable laws are the responsibility solely of the recycle material generator: Used heat transfer fluid which has been stored in drums or tanks should be sampled before recycling in such a manner as to ensure a representative sample.

-The regeneration recycling feasibility of the waste heat transfer fluids (HTF) was also researched using the rotary steam-filtration-adsorption method and the indicators of reclaimed oil were tested according to the current standards .
+The regeneration recycling feasibility of the wide-spec heat transfer fluids (HTF) was also researched using the rotary steam-filtration-adsorption method and the indicators of reclaimed oil were tested according to the current standards .

-The good oil in waste heat transfer fluids was about 50% through the regeneration recycle.
+The good oil in wide-spec heat transfer fluids was about 50% through the regeneration recycle.